本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 -

-section, and not every agent uses a tool.
-In our case, only theTopic Researcher
+toolsis similar to the definition in therolesection, and not every agent uses a tool.
+In our case, only theTopic Researcheruses a tool -

 Let’s dive into the Python implementation of those tasks for each agent.